dubsalot/vscode-container-demo/README.md

 **Note:**
-- * Find something for your Linux distrubution
+- \* Find something for your Linux distrubution
-- ** WSL2 is much preferred.
+- \*\* WSL2 is much preferred.
 WSL2 requires Windows 10 1903 or better.

 #### VS Code Extensions
 Technically, you only need the Remote Containers extension, but the others are useful.
 Extensions will run locally or in the container for your development environment.
 You can grab all 3 remote extensions at once by installing [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack)

-**Note:** Local vs. Remote extension is an important detail.
+Local vs. Remote extension is an important detail.
 For example, if you are developing a C# application, the OmniSharp extension would be installed in the container because that is where the C#/.net work is being done.
 On the other hand, other extensions like Themes and Remote Container are installed locally.
 1. [Docker](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker)
 1. [Remote - WSL](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl)
 1. [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)